 (ex) Reduce the weight of the load to limit force exerted

 (ex) Rotate workers tasks, minimize the continuous performance or repetition of a task, rotate between jobs that use different muscle groups

 (ex) Wear braces or support belts

 In summary, implementing ergonomics solutions to minimize the risk of overexertion injuries is good business.
-Making your work place ergonomic creates several benefits, including reduced workers’ compensation costs, reduced employee turnover, less missed days of work, greater productivity and efficiency.
+Making your workplace ergonomic creates several benefits, including reduced workers’ compensation costs, reduced employee turnover, fewer missed days of work, greater productivity and efficiency.